curl/curl/docs/INSTALL.md

 under "Project -> Properties -> Configuration Properties -> C/C++ ->
 Preprocessor".

-## Using BSD-style lwIP instead of Winsock TCP/IP stack in Win32 builds
+## Using BSD-style lwIP instead of Winsock TCP/IP stack in Windows builds

 In order to compile libcurl and curl using BSD-style lwIP TCP/IP stack it is necessary to make the definition of the preprocessor symbol `USE_LWIPSOCK`